SteffTest94/Steffen-Turner-Portfolio/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 This repisitroy is meant to be a portfolio for work done while gaining my AAS degree in Cloud Computing and Application Development, as well as any relevant future projects as my career develops.
+Some academic projects were turned in for a grade, rather than because I thought them wholly complete, and may continue to be worked on over time.

 <!---
 SteffTest94/SteffTest94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.